chris-inalsingh/ETL_Project/README.md

 ### Extract

-1. Use WebScraping to extract data from Government Stat Sites using BeautifulSoup
+1. Use WebScraping to extract data from worldometer site using BeautifulSoup

-2. Use an API call to pull the data from StatsCAN
+2. Use an JSON file to pull data from ourworldindata site

 ### Transform